angelvalentin80/balatro-rl/README.md

     - We would probably store the raw requests and raw responses, and if we win, we can save, if not we can reset the list
     - The idea is that I'll have the seed so I can just look at the actions the requests and responses, plugin the seed manually in the game and play it out myself
     - Add something where we only keep top 5.
 I don't to have a long log of a bunch of wins
+- [x] Should I reward higher for beating the game in the least amount of hands possible?
+Notice that if it plays more hands it gets more reward vs if it plays 1 hand even if it's a really good hand
+- [x] on that note should we give more reward for having MONSTER hands. for example they are getting rewards based on blind size, but what if they surpass that by a bunch like get the blind size or greater in one hand? maybe that solves the above problem?
+- [ ] Speed up training somehow.
+Is parallelization possible?
+Maybe through docker and buying Balatro on multiple steam accounts

 ### DEBUGGING
+- [ ] I think it's counting the reset as an episode? review how it calculates episodes for logging in rewards I think something MIGHT be wrong.
+Also just check it in general because AI wrote it I might need to udpate